cmadland/web-hub/pages/05.blog/59.tools/post.md

 root_of_blog: true
 ---

 [Jane Hart hosts an annual survey of people who submit their top ten tools for learning](https://www.toptools4learning.com/voting/)...here are mine for 2022.
 An `*` indicates a tool that is Free/libre and Open Source, and `+` is a tool that is free but not open source.
+I use all of these tools both personally and professionally.

 1. *[GitHub](https://github.com) - I use GitHub for both work (online learning, instructional design) and learning (PhD in EdTech).
 I remain convinced that git is THE killer app for open education.
 I clone my repos on multiple computers, so I have at least 3 backups of my work at all times.
 2. *[VSCode](https://code.visualstudio.com/) - tightly integrated with git is VSCode from Microsoft.
 I use it for composing my dissertation, my websites (this post too), as well as course materials and faculty support sites.
 Everything is in Markdown.